chef-boneyard/chef-web-docs-2016/chef_master/source/quick_start.rst

    .. code-block:: ruby

       file "#{ENV['HOME']}/test.txt" do
-        content 'This file created by Chef!'
+        content 'This file was created by Chef!' end
-      end

 #.
 Run the |chef client| using the ``default.rb`` recipe: